TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_3a_create_a_policy_for_the_iot_device.md

 On the Resource you can type the resources that can use this policy using ARNs (Amazon Resource Names its a  unique identifier of the AWS resource)

+Select the combo box Allow, to allow the communication with the Rules Engine.